 3. Sunshine Is Required

 Solar panels need sunlight to produce power.
 Your system will produce little to no power on cloudy days and at night.
-At those times, electricity is pulled from the grid.
-Net Metering allows you to switch from ‘solar power’ to ‘grid power’ depending on the production of your solar system.
+At those times, electricity is pulled from the grid, but that doesn’t mean you can’t use solar panels to provide 100% of your electricity.

 4. Space is Required

-5. Curb Appeal
+5. Can Reduce Curb Appeal